api.tarx.com is live.

 )

 Same SDK.
 Same response format.
 Same streaming.
-The difference is what happens to your data after the request completes.
+The difference is that TARX is built around route control.

 tarx mcp add claude

-That wires TARX tools into Claude Code, Cursor, or any MCP-compatible client.
-Memory, file search, inference — all available as tool calls.
+That wires TARX tools into compatible clients.
+Memory, file search, and inference can become route-aware tool calls.

 The API is live.
 Go build something.